Article 1 – General

 - If knowledge and consent would compromise the availability or accuracy of the information and collection was required to investigate a breach of an agreement or contravention of a federal or provincial law.

-- To collect a debt the individual owes to the CCA;
+- To collect a debt the individual owes to Curling Canada;

 - To comply with a subpoena, a warrant or an order made by a court or other body with appropriate jurisdiction;